Motorbike touring in France

 However, the best roads and motorcycle routes are to be found on the D and N routes, equivalent to A and B roads in the UK.
 If you want to make progress without having to pay on the motorways the RN roads are an efficient conduit to move through France.

-As well as speeding and the regulations on having reflective strips on both your helmet and clothing, the French are very strict with their drinkdrive laws.
+As well as speeding, the French are very strict with their drinkdrive laws.
 The normal blood alcohol content limit is 0.49 grams/litre (g/l), and 0.19g/l for professional drivers.
 Drivers detected with levels between 0.5g/l and 0.8g/l receive a fine.
 Those with levels above 0.8g/l face court.

 If you are involved in any collision with a French vehicle, you will be asked to fill in a "constat amiable" (an amiable declaration) by the driver of the other vehicle involved.
 Be especially careful if you do not speak the language and try to call your own insurance company and get the advice of a local French representative before signing anything.
 If someone is injured, even if you were not at fault, then you must remain at the scene until the police can attend.